vincentvankrunkelsven/user-defined-functions-mini-course/chapter1.md

 ***Returning multiple values***

-You've seen how you can pass multiple arguments to functions you've defined, as return a single values from your functions.
+You've seen how you can pass multiple arguments to functions you've defined, as well as return single values from your functions.
 You can also make your function return multiple values instead of just one.
-You can do that by constructing _tuples_.
+You can do that by constructing objects known as _tuples_.

 A _tuple_ is like a list, in that it can contain multiple values.
+There are some differences, however:

-Unlike a list, however, a tuple is _immutable_, that is to say you cannot modify the values in a tuple once it has been constructed.
+- Unlike a list, a tuple is _immutable_, that is, you cannot modify the values in a tuple once it has been constructed.

-Tuples are also defined somewhat like lists.
-While lists use brackets `[]`, tuples are constructed using a set of parentheses `()`.
+- While lists are defined using brackets `[]`, tuples are constructed using a set of parentheses `()`.

 You can add elements inside the parentheses as you do with lists, and then separate them with commas, like so: `(2, 4, 6)`

 You can assign a tuple to a variable like usual: